crownstone/website/04-jobs.md

 {% include snippets/job-vacancy-begin img="/images/finance" img-alt="finance" title="Finance" %}

 You want to play a significant role in an innovative company!
-This is the perfect position for you if you would like to establish the strategy for internationalization.
+This is the perfect position for you if you would like to establish a strategy for internationalization.
-In addition, you don’t mind enrolling in promising subsidy programs, and you are excited about thinking about funding and mutual beneficial collaboration with venture capitalists and international companies…
+In addition, you don’t mind enrolling in promising subsidy programs, and you are excited about thinking about funding and mutually beneficial collaboration with venture capitalists and international companies…
 In that case, drop us a note!

 {% include snippets/job-vacancy-end job-id="finance"%}